emilyhammes/emilyhammes.github.io/temperaturemonitor/index.md

 #### One Wire Sensors

-To use a one wire such as [DS18B20](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/DS18B20.pdf)sensor populate the resistor in the arduino pull up part of the board, which is labled DAT.
+To use a one wire sensor such as the [DS18B20](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/DS18B20.pdf)sensor populate the resistor in the arduino pull up part of the board, which is labled DAT.
 It is size 0603 and it's resistance should be given in the data sheet for the one wire sensor.
 This resistor connects the pins labled Vcc and 5.
 Connect the sensor to the pins labled Vcc, GND and 5.

 #### Analog Sensors